elastic/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/scripts/roles_users/README.md

- warn Environment variable "ELASTICSEARCH_URL" is not set, using "http://127.0.0.1:9200" as a default value info Using environment variable KIBANA_URL=http://127.0.0.1:5601/kbn warn Environment variable "USERNAME" is not set, using "elastic" as a default value warn Environment variable "PASSWORD" is not set, using "changeme" as a default value info Creating role "t1_analyst"... info Role "t1_analyst" has been created info Creating user "t1_analyst"... info User "t1_analyst" has been created (password "changeme") succ Done
+ warn Environment variable "ELASTICSEARCH_URL" is not set, using "http://127.0.0.1:9200" as a default value info Using environment variable KIBANA_URL=http://127.0.0.1:5601/kbn warn Environment variable "USERNAME" is not set, using "elastic" as a default value warn Environment variable "PASSWORD" is not set, using "changeme2" as a default value info Creating role "t1_analyst"... info Role "t1_analyst" has been created info Creating user "t1_analyst"... info User "t1_analyst" has been created (password "changeme2") succ Done
 ```